World races to contain new COVID threat, the omicron variant | Health

 Speaking to reporters outside a bookstore on Nantucket Island, where he was spending the holiday weekend, Biden said the new variant was ''a great concern” that “should make clearer than ever why this pandemic will not end until we have global vaccinations.''
 He called anew for unvaccinated Americans to get their widely available doses and for governments to waive intellectual property protections for COVID-19 vaccines so they can be more rapidly manufactured around the world.

-Israel, one of the world's most vaccinated countries, announced Friday that it also detected its first case of the new variant in a traveller who returned from Malawi.
-The traveller and two other suspected cases were placed in isolation.
-Israel said all three were vaccinated, but officials were looking into the travellers' exact vaccination status.
+Israel, one of the world's most vaccinated countries, announced Friday that it also detected its first case of the new variant in a traveler who returned from Malawi.
+The traveler and two other suspected cases were placed in isolation.
+Israel said all three were vaccinated, but officials were looking into the travelers' exact vaccination status.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)